instana/terraform-provider-instana/docs/resources/application_alert_config.md

   description          = "Calls are slower or equal to 5 ms based on latency (90th)." evaluation_type      = "PER_AP"
   granularity          = 600000
-  name                 = "Calls are slower than usual" rules = [
+  name                 = "Calls are slower than usual" # Replace with your own value rules = [
     {
       rule = {